-Gender diversity is one of the several board characteristics that can influence company performance (Brahma, Nwafor, and Boateng 2021).
+Gender diversity is one of the several board characteristics that can influence company performance (Brahma et al., 2021).
 In addition to ESG disclosures, the presence of a women's board can boost company performance.
-This is because female board members can improve the effectiveness of a company's internal governance (e.g., Srinidhi et al. 2020), increase public disclosure and share price informativeness (e.g., Eng, Fikru, and Vichitsarawong 2022; Marhfor et al. 2021; Ng and Rezaee 2020), and increase the trust of larger company shareholders and other stakeholders (e.g., Zhu and Wang 2024).
-For instance, Liu, Lei, and Buttner (2020) found that, within the context of the United States, a company's performance significantly increases when women are more involved, particularly when starting from a situation where no women are participating.
+This is because female board members can improve the effectiveness of a company's internal governance (e.g., Srinidhi et al., 2020), increase public disclosure and share price informativeness (e.g., Eng et al., 2022; Marhfor et al., 2021; Ng and Rezaee, 2020), and increase the trust of larger company shareholders and other stakeholders (e.g., Zhu and Wang, 2024).
+For instance, Liu et al. (2020) found that, within the context of the United States, a company's performance significantly increases when women are more involved, particularly when starting from a situation where no women are participating.
 Green and Homroy (2018) demonstrated that gender diversity is positively associated with performance in European companies.
 In addition, Ararat and Yurtoglu (2021) indicate that board diversity increases firm performance in Turkey.
-In the UK, specifically, Brahma, Nwafor, and Boateng (2021) asserted that board diversity enhances operating performance.
+In the UK, specifically, Brahma et al. (2021) asserted that board diversity enhances operating performance.
 Almarayeh (2023) reported a similar result in Jordan.

-Research on the impact of gender diversity on firm performance in Indonesia, where the governance system is influenced by patriarchal culture, is unique and limited (Areneke et al. 2023).
-It can be justified that the presence of female boards can positively affect corporate performance in patriarchal culture by the "queen bee syndrome" argument (Brahma, Nwafor, and Boateng 2021).
-Women hold top management positions in male-dominated workplaces and distance themselves from other female colleagues (Corwin, Loncarich, and Ridge 2022).
-Consequently, female managers are prone to applying masculine cultural roles and imitating their male colleagues' attributes to achieve professional success as part of the adaptation process (Castro, Tascón, and Corral 2023).
+Research on the impact of gender diversity on firm performance in Indonesia, where the governance system is influenced by patriarchal culture, is unique and limited (Areneke et al., 2023).
+It can be justified that the presence of female boards can positively affect corporate performance in patriarchal culture by the 'queen bee syndrome' argument (Brahma et al., 2021)).
+Women hold top management positions in male-dominated workplaces and distance themselves from other female colleagues (Corwin et al., 2022).
+Consequently, female managers are prone to applying masculine cultural roles and imitating their male colleagues' attributes to achieve professional success as part of the adaptation process (Castro et al., 2023).
 Several influential female leaders in Indonesia have strong leadership skills, which result in high performance.
-The salient examples have been shown by several female top leaders, including the Minister of Finance of Indonesia from 2019 to 2024 (Sri Muliani), the Minister for Foreign Affairs of Indonesia (Retno Marsudi) from 2019 to 2024, and the former president of Indonesia from 2001 to 2004 (Megawati Soekarno Putri).
+The salient examples have been shown by several female top leaders, including the Minister of Finance of Indonesia from to 2019-2024 (Sri Muliani), the Minister for Foreign Affairs of Indonesia (Retno Marsudi) from to 2019-2024, the former president of Indonesia from to 2001-2004 (Megawati Soekarno Putri).